eniompw/GeoGuess/README.md

 - Environment variables for secure API key storage.
 - Custom error handling for API requests and 404 errors.
 - Responsive CSS for adaptable layout on different devices.
+- Fetch API for asynchronous search requests.

 ## Future Improvements

-- Implement a scoring system to track user performance.
+- Implement a scoring system for the random capital challenge.
 - Add a timer for each guess to increase challenge.
 - Create difficulty levels based on country popularity or region.
 - Develop a multiplayer mode for competitive play.
 - Integrate a map view to show the correct location after guessing.
-- Implement caching for capitals data to improve performance.
+- Implement caching for capitals data and API responses to improve performance.
 - Add user accounts and leaderboards.
+- Enhance the search functionality with autocomplete and place name search.

 ## License